4GeeksAcademy/blog/blog/full-stack-developer-jobs-trends.us.md

 full stack developer portfolio full stack developer salary

-how to become a fullstack developer
+how to become a full stack developer
 —-------
 Integrate the keywords as naturally as possible into the content, without forcing it.
-Audience: Beginners Considering Learning Full-stack-development or People that made a bootcamp and they're applying to a firts job
+Audience: Beginners Considering Learning Full stack development or People who made a bootcamp and they're applying for a first job
 (ranging from complete novices to those with some familiarity with the topic) It's important to briefly explain each technical term before introducing it so that a novice can understand what is being discussed.